grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ### Metric Queries

 We can also use LogCLI to query logs based on metrics.
-For instance as part of the site report we want to count the totial number of packages sent from California in the last 24 hours in 1 hour intervals.
+For instance as part of the site report we want to count the total number of packages sent from California in the last 24 hours in 1 hour intervals.
 We can use the following query:

 ```bash
 logcli query --since 24h 'sum(count_over_time({state="California"}[1h]))'
 ```

-This will return a JSON object containing a list of timestamps and the number of packages sent from California in 1 hour intervals.
-Since we summing the count of logs over time, we will see the total number of logs steadly increase over time.
+This will return a JSON object containing a list of timestamps (Unix format) and the number of packages sent from California in 1 hour intervals.
+Since we summing the count of logs over time, we will see the total number of logs steadily increase over time.
 The output will look similar to the following:

 ```console
 [